LuciusH1998/IFT-6758-Group-8-Milestone-1/README.md

 Invoke-RestMethod -Uri "http://127.0.0.1:5000/predict" -Method POST -ContentType "application/json" -Body '{"angle_from_net":[30]}'
 ```

 For the rest of the testing, please complete the rest of the commands in Section 2 Test Script.ps1.
 Note you can also modify the testing commands as you see fit to ensure everything is working.
+Once you are finished with the testing, you can press control +c in the vs code which is running the flask app.

 ## Testing Serving and Game Client (Section 3)